-A centerpiece of our work in technology policy, spectrum policy dictates how, where, and when wireless services can be delivered to devices—technology that has become essential in today’s society.
-Spectrum policy has deep ramifications for the economy, scientific development, national security, personal enjoyment, and more.
+Spectrum policy dictates how, where, and when wireless services can be delivered to devices—and it has deep ramifications for the economy, scientific development, national security, personal enjoyment, and more.
 Since 2005, Silicon Flatirons has explored the intersection of policy and engineering in the heavily regulated and rapidly changing wireless services industry.